HCSLab/EdgeToll/README.md

 All methods should be used as Post Request and listed parameters should be provided as data.

 Register URL : "http://127.0.0.1:7545/regist/"
-for edge device to register in server this url will response a gas fee of open paymentchannel.
+for edge device to register in server, after posting request, the proxy will open a paymentchannel for the provided address
 parameter:
 - 'address' : the blockchain ethereum address of edge (string in python)
+return: gas fee of registeration

 Send Check URL : "http://127.0.0.1:7545/sendCheck/"
-for user to post cheque to proxy this url will response a cost of publish transactions if withdraw_pole = True
+for user to post cheque to proxy
 parameter:
 - 'senderAddress' :  user address
 - 'recipientAddress' = proxy address